kerimoff/workflows-nextflow/_episodes/02-nextflow_scripting.md

 > ## Create List and retrieve value
 > Create a list object `list` with the values 1 to 10.
-> Access the fifth element in the list using with square-bracket notation or using the `get` method and
+> Access the fifth element in the list using with square-bracket notation or using the `getAt` method and
 > print the results
 > > ## Solution
 > > ~~~